shanehoban/VueBlog/README.md

 ## Contentful Model Guide

-TODO: Create a guide for creating the Contentful models.
+TODO: Create a guide for creating the Contentful models required for VueBlog.

 ## Building This Project